Anthony Sanders

 Anthony Marcus Sanders (born March 2, 1974) is an American professional baseball former outfielder and current coach.
-He is the first base coach for the Baltimore Orioles of Major League Baseball (MLB).
-He played in MLB for the Toronto Blue Jays and Seattle Mariners, and in Nippon Professional Baseball (MLB) for the Yokohama BayStars.
+He currently serves as the first base coach for the Detroit Tigers of Major League Baseball (MLB).
+He played in MLB for the Toronto Blue Jays and Seattle Mariners, and in Nippon Professional Baseball (NPB) for the Yokohama BayStars.

 Career

 As a member of the United States national baseball team, Sanders won a gold medal at the 2000 Summer Olympics.
 In 1997, Sanders' wife was killed in a skiing accident.
 He joined the Colorado Rockies organization as the Tri-City ValleyCats hitting coach in 2007, and served in that role through 2012.
 In 2013, Sanders was promoted to manager of the Grand Junction Rockies of the Rookie-level Pioneer League, and was named the circuit's 2014 manager of the year.
 He spent the 2013 through 2015 seasons as the Grand Junction manager.
-He served as the supervisor of Class A Advanced development in 2016 and 2017.
-In 2018 and 2019, he served as the Rockies outfield and baserunning coordinator.
+Sanders served as the supervisor with the High-A Lancaster JetHawks in 2016 and 2017.
+In the latter of those two seasons, the JetHawks achieved 326 stolen bases, with at least 30 each from six of its players including Garrett Hampson, Sam Hilliard and Yonathan Daza.
+In 2018 and 2019, Sanders served as the Rockies outfield and baserunning coordinator.

-He was named the Baltimore Orioles first base coach following the 2019 season.
+Sanders was named the Baltimore Orioles first base coach following the 2019 season.

+On November 5, 2025, the Detroit Tigers hired Sanders to serve as the team's first base coach.